 There’s nothing quite as comforting as a warm slice of vegan banana bread.
 It evokes childhood memories I didn’t even know I had.
 And this vegan banana bread is guaranteed to create new happy memories for you.
-It’s the epitome of a low-effort, high-reward recipe and a community favorite for good reason.

 Why you’ll love this recipe